anhhtbk/todo-app-xamarin-forms/docs/styles.md

 - Styles: Defines all common, shared Styles
 - Colors: Defines all colors within the app
-- Dimens: Defines all spacing, with, height and corner radius
+- Dimens: Defines all spacing, width, height and corner radius